pidg3/tn-tech-test/README.md

 - Exposes an endpoint `http://127.0.0.1:5000/v1/properties/[comma separated property IDs]` using Flask.
 - Uses Selenium to navigate the page and wait for elements to load.
-- Runs multiple Selenium sessions in parallel using threads.
+- Runs multiple Selenium sessions in parallel using threads (reduces time to get the three properties from about 25 to 12 seconds).
 - Handles missing properties and regex issues.
 - Returns time taken.